Bui-Christopher/dotfiles/scripts/arch_notes.md

         # Also this one
         FastConnectable = true
         ```
-- auto_pull.sh
-    - Move into /usr/local/bin/ or ~/bin
-    - Use symbolic link instead (for versioning)

-- Emoji fonts
-    - noto-fonts-emoji

 - Steam
     - Without flatpak, there are bugs.
 Use this to fix CSGO:
     - ```